Resources

 Why location data raises the stakes

-Three risks are specific to spatial data.
+Two risks are specific to spatial data.

-- Geography is identity.
+• Geography is identity.
 A home address resolves to a household.
 A GPS trace resolves to a routine.
 A delivery history maps to individual customers.
 Removing the name column does not anonymize the data.
 The geography is the attribution.

-- Maps expose patterns of life.
+• Maps expose patterns of life.
 In 2018, Strava's public heatmap exposed forward operating bases by mapping the jogging routes of personnel stationed inside.
 In 2022, a Strava flaw revealed runs of Israeli officials at secret bases.
 A map of inspection routes shows where coverage is thin.
 A map of customer locations shows where a competitor should set up.
 Visualizations often expose more than the records they were built from.

 Why this is rare in geospatial

 SOC 2 emerged from the SaaS world.
-Small geospatial shops grew out of GIS, planning, and surveying.
-Their default clients were governments and NGOs, not corporates with vendor risk programs.
-The discipline never filtered in.
+Small geospatial shops grew out of GIS, planning, and surveying, fields where specialist knowledge is the offering.
+Their default clients were governments and NGOs, not corporates with vendor risk programs, and the discipline never filtered in.
+The economics reinforce the gap: a SOC 2 audit alone runs five figures, and the controls behind it cost more.
+Most small shops can't justify it.
+The result is that almost no small geospatial vendor clears the procurement gate, which is what makes the exceptions worth attention.